lucas-mcmaster/BeamTool-Capstone-Project/README.md

 Capstone Project.
 Go Team!
-(I hope we're not cooked)
+(I hope we're not cooked) - All the main files are in beam project folder